selimslab/selimslab.github.io/_posts/philosophy/2020-5-29-principia.md

 Can you help me?

----

-do not interrupt

-do not judge

-do not jump to conclusions

-do not take yourself too seriously

-do not brag, be humble

-Pick your battles: Some things are worth fighting over.
-But most things aren’t.

-don't carry baggage, deal with it at the moment

 ## Be contentful

+> Very little is needed to make a happy life; it is all within yourself, in your way of thinking. - Marcus Aurelius

-> The greatest wealth is to live content with little" Plato
+> The greatest wealth is to live content with little" - Plato

-> "He is rich who is content with the least, for contentment is the wealth of nature" Socrates
+> "He is rich who is content with the least, for contentment is the wealth of nature" - Socrates

-> "The greatest wealth is poverty of desires" Seneca
+> "The greatest wealth is poverty of desires" - Seneca

-> "Wealth consists not in having great possessions but in having few wants" Epictetus
+> "Wealth consists not in having great possessions but in having few wants" - -Epictetus

-### Moderate
+## Moderate

 golden mean